GabrielAlacchi/expressjs-react-boilerplate/README.md

 `Simply fork or clone this repository.
 Or alternatively download the zip.` <br>
 `npm install` in the root directory.
 <p>There are many dependencies required to transpile es2015 + jsx -> es5, as well as gulp packages so don't freak out if it takes a while</p>

-# Live Reload
-To use the live reload with gulp you need the browser extension.
-For chrome it's available here for free https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en.

 # NPM Scripts
 `npm start` will start the express app. <br>